mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

 #### **Important Dialogue or Decisions:**
 - **Tiberian’s Revelation:** Tiberian revealed his past with Clan Norexias, including his fabricated murders to escape their grasp.
 The party pledged to help him reclaim his family’s legacy.
-- **Orin’s Debt:** Orin explained his debt to Vamir and his mission to steal a mechanism from the academy.
+- **Oran’s Debt:** Oran explained his debt to Vamir and his mission to steal a mechanism from the academy.
 The party agreed to assist him in rescuing his brother.
 - **Goopy’s Future Vision:** Goopy hinted at being from the future and needing to prevent the death of his past party.
 The party agreed to help him uncover the truth.
 - **Baloo’s Hugbear Mission:** Baloo shared his goal of changing the perception of bugbears.
-The party supported his mission, with Tiberian crafting him a “Hugbear Headband.”
+The party supported his mission, with Oran  crafting him a “Hugbear Headband.”
 - **Thomas’s Resentment:** Thomas expressed his frustration with his father’s sacrifice, but the party encouraged him to make the most of his opportunity at the academy.

 #### **Notable Actions:**